My name is Rwth and I want to share with you the reason why I follow the Paleo diet, and what it has done for me.

 Effect of Stress

 In 2012 I suffered a traumatic bereavement.
 This had an immediate physical impact – in particular, on my digestive system.
 When your body is under stress, it produces a hormone called Cortisol, which triggers the so-called ‘fight or flight’ response.
-And when your body switches into this mode, it will dump non-essential bodily functions such as digestion or reproduction in order to focus on immediate self-preservation.
-As far as your body is concerned, it is more important to run away from a sabre tooth tiger than it is to finish digesting food.
-This causes blood flow to be rerouted from the stomach, and so dulls appetite.
+And when your body switches into this mode, it dumps non-essential bodily functions such as digestion and reproduction.
+As far as your body is concerned, it is more important to run away from that sabre tooth tiger than it is to finish digesting food.

 Stress hit me hard, and it hit me in the stomach.
 Here are some of the more distressing symptoms that I suffered during this period:

 |Bloating:||at times I could not bend down to take off my shoes, and was asked when my baby was due.|

 |Stomach pain:||I would suffer from ‘stomach migraines’, which were so excruciating that I could do nothing except lie on my back with tears streaming down my face.|

 |Excessive gas and wind:||I was plagued by a constant orchestra of bodily noises in the form of gurgles, burps, hiccups and other less socially acceptable noises!|

 |Urgency to go the toilet:||I had to plan everything around thirty-minute toilet trips, which made travel and sport virtually impossible.|

 |Diarrhoea and weight loss:||my weight fell by a stone, and I frequently passed bowel movements containing undigested food.|